squirrel-prover/squirrel-prover/documentation/sphinx/source/tutorial.rst

 satisfied by all executions of the protocol.
-For instance, the following formula describes that the executability execution of the reader in fact implies some authentication property, in the sense that there must exists an action :g:`T(i,k)` that was executed before the reader, and such the input of the reader corresonds to the name of :g:`T(i,k)`.
+For instance, the following formula describes that the executability execution of the reader in fact implies some authentication property, in the sense that there must exist an action :g:`T(i,k)` that was executed before the reader, and such the input of the reader corresponds to the name of :g:`T(i,k)`.

 .. squirreltop::  all